History majors develop a unique set of skills designed for analytical thinking.

 Upon completion of the History program, students will be able to:

-- Think historically, read critically, write coherently and speak persuasively
+- THINK historically, read critically, write coherently, speak persuasively, and communicate effectively.

-- Identify, evaluate, critique, and interpret a variety of historical sources, both primary and secondary
+- IDENTIFY and interpret a variety of historical sources, both primary and secondary.

 - EXPLAIN the value and application of historiography and various historical methods, approaches and theories.

 - EVALUATE and critically assess the validity of historical evidence and interpretations.

 - USE primary and secondary sources to construct sophisticated, persuasive, and logical interpretations of historical problems and events.